dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

   </script>
   ```

   > The video element will be created and appended to the DIV element with the class `dce-video-container`, make sure the class name is the same.
-Besides, the CSS property `position` of the DIV element must be either `relative`, `absolute`, `fixed`, or `sticky`.

   - Add the camera list and resolution list.
 If the class names for these lists match the default ones,  `dce-sel-camera` and `dce-sel-resolution` , the SDK will automatically populate the lists and handle the camera/resolution switching.